Born: September 20, 1956

 Versatile actor Gary Cole has played everything from psychopathic serial killers to lighthearted fathers in a career that has spanned over four decades.

-Cole's first performance was a silent one as Snoopy in a high school production of You're a Good Man, Charlie Brown.
-The role as Brown's four-legged companion sparked a passion for acting in Cole, which inspired him to study theater at Illinois State University.
+Gary's first performance was a silent one as Snoopy in a high school production of You're a Good Man, Charlie Brown.
+The role as Brown's four-legged companion sparked a passion for acting in Gary, which inspired him to study theater at Illinois State University.

-After graduating, Cole began his professional acting career in Chicago, where he co-founded The Remains Theatre Ensemble.
-In his stage career, Cole has appeared in numerous award-winning productions in Chicago, New York, Los Angeles and San Diego.
+After graduating, Gary began his professional acting career in Chicago, where he co-founded The Remains Theatre Ensemble.
+In his stage career, Gary has appeared in numerous award-winning productions in Chicago, New York, Los Angeles and San Diego.

-In 1985, Cole was nearly cast in the television show Miami Vice, but was edged out by Don Johnson for the iconic role of Detective Sonny Crocket.
-Despite not landing the starring role, Cole made an appearance on the show in 1986 and has also been seen in shows like Midnight Caller, American Gothic, The Outer Limits, Arrested Development, The West Wing and Desperate Housewives.
-Cole has also lent his voice to the animated series Kim Possible and Family Guy.
+In 1985, Gary was nearly cast as Detective Sonny Crocket on the television show Miami Vice, but was edged out by Don Johnson for the iconic role.
+Despite not landing the starring role, Gary made an appearance on the show in 1986 and has also been seen in shows like Midnight Caller, American Gothic, The Outer Limits, Arrested Development, The West Wing and Desperate Housewives.
+Gary has also lent his voice to the animated series Kim Possible and Family Guy.